 - Encyclopedia Britannica/Escolar is available on the Research page

-- Career Online High School continues to operate, offering adults the opportunity to earn an accredited high school diploma and career certificate online
+- Career Online High School offers adults the opportunity to earn an accredited high school diploma and career certificate online

 Are ebook due dates affected by the library closure?